ChrisHIV/teaching/README.md

 * Probability parts [one](basic_maths/Lecture7_part1.pdf) and [two](basic_maths/Lecture7_part2.pdf)
 * A bit of supplementary material about [calculus](basic_maths/PostXmas_Calculus.pdf) and [matrices](basic_maths/PostXmas_matrices.pdf)

-I wrote the above (for a Bachelors course, a masters course and 'the short course' for professionals) while employed by Imperial College London, who have a claim on copyright.
-Do not re-use this material.
+I wrote the above (for a Bachelors course, a masters course and 'the short course' for professionals) while employed by Imperial College London who claim  copyright in such circumstances, therefore this material should not be re-used.

 ### Inference / data analysis: